 If you would like more of an introduction, explore these related items.
 Please note that these links take you to other sections on Cancer.Net:

 - ASCO Answers Fact Sheet: Read a 1-page fact sheet that offers an introduction to osteosarcoma.
-This fact sheet is available as a PDF, so it is easy to print out.
+This free fact sheet is available as a PDF, so it is easy to print out.

 - Cancer.Net Patient Education Video: View a short video led by an ASCO expert in childhood cancer that provides basic information and areas of research.